ysyk2021/the-ai-writing-coach-using-machine-learning-for-personalized-writing-feedback-and-improvement/src/chapter-4.md

-Chapter: Working with an AI Writing Coach
+Working with an AI Writing Coach
 =========================================

 In this chapter, we will explore how to work with an AI writing coach, including getting started, receiving personalized feedback and suggestions, and tracking progress and improvement.